Blackbody Radiation Calculator

 The most useful way to interpret the calculator is comparatively.
 At one fixed temperature, sampling many wavelengths sketches out the Planck curve.
 At one fixed wavelength, comparing temperatures shows how rapidly radiance grows with temperature.
 If your chosen wavelength is much shorter than the Wien peak, the exponential term suppresses the result.
 If it is close to the peak, the result becomes large.
 If it is much longer than the peak, the radiance falls more gently along the long-wavelength tail.
 The result table therefore gives both a numerical answer and a clue about where that answer sits on the broader spectrum.

-This calculator assumes an ideal blackbody, meaning emissivity is effectively 1 at all wavelengths.
+This blackbody radiation calculator assumes an ideal emitter, meaning emissivity is effectively 1 at all wavelengths.
 Real materials usually emit less efficiently, and many have emissivity that changes with wavelength.
 A painted metal surface, polished aluminum, soot, and a stellar atmosphere can all depart from the ideal in different ways.
 So the result here should be read as the blackbody benchmark or upper-limit-style reference for an emitter at the chosen temperature, not as a perfect prediction for every real object.

 There are also two common sources of confusion worth noting.
 First, the wavelength form of Planck's law is not the same as the frequency form written in terms of ν.
 The peak position depends on which variable you use, so do not convert peak locations casually between wavelength and frequency without using the proper formulas.
 Second, the calculator expects strictly positive wavelength and temperature values.
 Zero or negative inputs are not physically meaningful here, so the page validates against them before computing.